Active Recovery Workout: Exercises & Routines Guide

 6. Seated Forward Fold – 60 sec

-Close-up on hands resting on the handlebars of a spin bike, representing a gentle cycling session for active recovery.
+Close-up on a person's hands resting gently on the handlebars of a black spin bike.
+The image suggests a gentle cycling session, possibly for active recovery or light exercise.

 Advanced – 30-Minute “Athlete Engine Tune-Up”